awsdocs/aws-java-developer-guide/doc_source/document-history.rst

 **Last documentation update:** |today|

+Aug 25, 2016
+    A new topic, :doc:`creating-clients`, has been added to the :doc:`basics` section, which demonstrates how to use *client builders* to simplify the creation of AWS service clients.

+    The :doc:`prog-services` section has been updated with :doc:`new examples for S3 <s3>` which are backed by a :sdk-examples:`repository on GitHub` that contains the complete example code.

 May 02, 2016
     A new topic, :doc:`basics-async`, has been added to the :doc:`basics` section, describing how to work with asynchronous client methods that return :classname:`Future` objects or that take an